 People have lots to juggle — and to remember — when it comes to their health.
 Having incomplete or inaccurate health records may interfere with good care, as the records should contain the facts that doctors need to know to treat patients properly.

 Health records need to include up-to-date descriptions of medications.
-Most adults age 45 and older take an average of four prescription drugs daily.
-And that’s in addition to any vitamins, supplements or over-the-counter medicines.
-There are many challenges related to managing medications, including no care coordination among doctors, other health professionals and caregivers, which often cause unintended medication interactions, side effects, etc.
+Most adults aged 45 and older take an average of four prescription drugs daily.
+And that’s in addition to any vitamins, supplements, or over-the-counter medicines they may take as well.
+There are many challenges related to managing medications, including a lack of care coordination among doctors, other health professionals and caregivers, which often causes unintended medication interactions, side effects, etc.

 Help a Caregiver

-At any age, it’s easy to forget important information about health — when the last physical or health screening occurred, and what medications are currently being prescribed.
+At any age, it’s easy to forget important information about medical history — when the last physical or health screening occurred and what medications are currently being prescribed.

-Prepare several copies of the health and medication record to give to the loved one’s doctors and family.
+Remind the caregiver to prepare several copies of the health and medication record to give to the loved one’s doctors, professional caregivers, and appropriate family members.

-Personal Medication Record: Track your medications and help your doctor and pharmacist have the most updated information by creating a Personal Medication Record.
-This form, available in both English and Spanish, allows you to list all the medicines you take, including over-the-counter drugs and herbal supplements, the doses and how you take them. www.aarp.org/health/drugs-supplements/info-2007/my_personal_medication_record.html.
-Or find a how-to kit on helping others with the Rx Snapshot medication record at https://createthegood.aarp.org/volunteer-guides/help-manage-medications.html
+Personal Medication Record: Caregivers can track medications and help health professionals have the most updated information by creating a Personal Medication Record.
+This form, available in both English and Spanish, upon completion will contain a list of all the medicines being taken, including over-the-counter drugs and herbal supplements, the doses and frequency. www.aarp.org/health/drugs-supplements/info-2007/my_personal_medication_record.html Or find a how-to kit on helping others with the Rx Snapshot medication record at createthegood.aarp.org/volunteer-guides/help-manage-medications.html